Pack150/Pack150.github.io/_home_page/index1.md

 * Webelos, Fourth Grade
 * Arrow of Light, Fifth Grade

-Cubs earn their rank by earning Adventures, some required and some elective.
-These are awarded at our monthly pack meetings to recognize their hard work.
+Adventures are awarded at our Pack meetings to recognize their hard work.

 [see all of the Cub Scout adventures](https://www.scouting.org/programs/cub-scouts/what-cub-scouts-earn/cub-scouting-adventures/)